 Coal use today and most common tech types installedAs coal is often one of the cheapest and most secure means of obtaining electricity, it has been favored by many emerging economies such as China and India.
-In fact, the use of coal power in China has increased so much over the past three decades that it has become the largest producer of coal-fired power in the world.
-In 2019, China generated over 4,500 terawatt hours of electricity through coal burning, accounting for over half of total production worldwide.
+In fact, the use of coal power in China has increased so much over the past three decades that it has become the largest producer of coal-fired power worldwide.
+In 2020, China generated over 4,600 terawatt-hours of electricity from burning coal, which accounted for more than half of the world's coal power production.
 Subcritical and supercritical combustion types have historically been the most installed technologies in a coal power station.
 Subcritical was the first type of coal power generating process developed.
-However, since then more efficient means of combustion as well as carbon capture techniques have been introduced, with ultra-super being the preferred choice within the last 10 years.
+However, since then more efficient means of combustion, as well as carbon capture techniques have been introduced, with ultra-super being the preferred choice today.

 Future investments and China's vow to stop financing foreign coalGlobal installed coal power capacity has risen to over 2.2 terawatts and is projected to reach nearly 2.3 terawatts by 2050.
 Many governments have introduced phase-out dates to be reached before mid-century to reduce their carbon footprint and mitigate climate change.
 Nevertheless, as of 2021, there was still over 400 gigawatts of coal power capacity in the pipeline.